Sony RX100 III vs Canon T6s

 Review summary: Sony RX100 III vs Canon T6s

-So what is the bottom line?
-Which of the two cameras – the Sony RX100 III or the Canon T6s – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Sony RX100 III and the Canon T6s?
 The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).